Best PayPal Alternatives (2020)

 Amazon Pay is the most straightforward payment option.
 All it really does is save you the time it takes to enter a credit card.
 It just lets you use an option you’ve already used on Amazon.
 Since you probably already use Amazon, using Amazon Pay makes a lot of sense.

 On the flip side of things, if you’re already an Amazon Merchant and you’re opening up your own eCommerce store, accepting payments through Amazon Pay makes it easy to keep all transactions in one place.
+Learn more about the best mechant services in Canada.

 Amazon Pay also offers added security as it doesn’t share your full information with anyone you’re buying goods from.